eclipse-edc/Connector/docs/developer/events.md

     public void on(Event event) {
         if (event.getPayload() instanceof TransferProcessEventPayload) {
-            // react only to AssertCreated events
+            // react on Events related to TransferProcessEvents }
-        }
     }